xuankimtran/docs-1/pages/katalon-studio/docs/azure-devops-extension.md

 Once you have installed the extension, you need to configure **Execute Katalon Studio Tests** task to complete the integration.

 1. In **Azure DevOps**, to find **Execute Katalon Studio Tests**, open Azure DevOps.
 Then go to the **Search** box or the **Task** category.

-   > We support VM Image in Windows, MacOS, and Linux.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/azure-devops-extension/1-search.png" alt="add task Execute Katalon Studio Tests" width=100%>